myuh889/module5/README.md

 The Apache Liense is being used.
 Contribute and redistribute at your leisure.

-afm275- Make the goose have more extra effects like it going crazy once the mouse tries to grab it
+afm275- Make the goose have more extra effects like it going crazy once the mouse tries to grab it.
+Also, add a mod that displays the entire fanf lore.